nickshekelle/Shifted-List-Search/README.md

 			max = i
 	return max
  ```
- This solution does not use the given information that the list is sorted in two pieces.
+ This solution does not exploit the given information that the list is sorted in two pieces.
 I modified binary search to account for these
  two seperate sorted pieces and came up with the optimal solution, O(logn) with O(1) space.

  There is one problem with my solution however.
 In the case of a list that does not have distinct elements, meaning that there are repeated